-At Better Living, and all local shows, I put a sign at my booth listing the nearby stores that carried Schmidt’s, which helped legitimize the brand and give customers confidence that if they bought and fell in love with the product, they could find it again.
+At the Better Living Show (and all local shows), I put a sign at my booth listing the nearby stores that carried Schmidt’s, which helped legitimize the brand and give customers confidence that if they bought and fell in love with the product, they could find it again.
 I’d also had a big Schmidt’s banner and professional signage printed, which elevated the look of my booth.
-It was a strong conversation starter to be able to tell anyone who stopped by that I was offering two brand new scents that they were among the first to try.
+It was a strong conversation starter to be able to tell anyone who stopped by that I was offering two brand new scents that they could try first!
 (It never hurts to make your customers feel special!)
 Sometimes I offered a discount to someone who placed a large order, or I gave away an extra sample to someone who was extra enthusiastic, hoping they’d pass it along to a friend.
 I believed in my product and in the power of people to spread the word about Schmidt’s.

-In the weeks before the show, I’d also finally figured out a solution to a common customer comment that scooping the product out of the jar caused some of it to end up under fingernails, which was an inconvenience.
-After some pretty extensive research, I discovered miniature plastic spatulas that I could manually place on top of the deodorant once it cooled, then cap it.
+In the weeks before the show, I’d also finally figured out a solution to a common customer complaint that scooping the product out of the jar caused some of it to end up under their fingernails.
+After some pretty extensive research, I discovered miniature plastic spatulas that I could manually place on top of the cooled deodorant before capping.
 Now people could scoop out the deodorant with the little tool instead of their hands.

+The Better Living Show was enormous and much more heavily trafficked than your typical farmers market or craft fair.
+People loved the new scents, and they ended up becoming my top two sellers.

+[NEW HEADER TO ADDRESS HAVING TENACITY TO PURSUE NEW OUTLETS]

-The Better Living show was enormous and much more heavily-trafficked than your typical farmers market or craft fair.
-People loved the new scents, which ended up becoming my top two sellers.
-And when multiple customers mentioned that they wished their local supermarket—New Seasons Market, a popular chain in the Pacific Northwest—carried Schmidt’s, I made note of it.
-I’d approached the New Seasons Market about six months prior, but had been turned away.
+When multiple customers at the Better Living Show mentioned that they wished their local supermarket—New Seasons Market, a popular chain in the Pacific Northwest—carried Schmidt’s, I made note of it.
+I’d approached the New Seasons Market about six months prior but had been turned away.
 “Let me know when you are in distribution,” the buyer had said.
-In other words, the store didn’t want to buy directly from makers like me; only from those who worked through a distributor, a company that purchases products from multiple sources then supplies them to stores.
-Stores prefer working with distributors because often they get better pricing and can streamline their business by dealing with fewer vendors like me; instead, they can order much or all of what they need through a single distributor.
+In other words, the store didn’t want to buy directly from makers like me.
+They only wanted to buy from those who worked through a distributor, a company that purchases products from multiple sources then supplies them to stores.
+Stores prefer working with distributors because often they get better pricing and can streamline their business by dealing with fewer vendors like me.
+Instead, they can order much or all of what they need through a single distributor.

 After the show, I pulled up the email thread from months before and wrote to New Seasons Market again.

-“I just returned from day 1 of exhibiting at Portland's Better Living Show.
-I counted 19 customers who inquired about finding Schmidt's Deodorant at New Seasons Market,” I wrote (I really had tallied 19 throughout the show.
-I wasn’t lying when I said I liked lists!)
+“I just returned from day one of exhibiting at Portland's Better Living Show.
+I counted nineteen customers who inquired about finding Schmidt's Deodorant at New Seasons Market,” I wrote (I really had tallied nineteen throughout the show.
+I wasn’t lying when I said I liked lists!).

-I told the buyer about my new scents, and included a link to a blog that had recently featured Schmidt’s.
-The blog post had already generated positive comments from readers—like “This deodorant is the best I have ever tried & now my son is hooked on it, too!” and “I found Schmidt’s at my local farmers market last summer and that is all I have been using since.”
+I told the buyer about my new scents and included a link to a blog that had recently featured Schmidt’s.
+The blog post had already generated positive comments from readers, like, “This deodorant is the best I have ever tried and now my son is hooked on it, too!” and, “I found Schmidt’s at my local farmers market last summer and that is all I have been using since.”
 I pointed those out, too.

-To conclude my request, I wrote that I’d personally commit to staying on top of inventory and stocking stores with free delivery, no distributor necessary.
+To conclude my request, I wrote that I’d personally commit to staying on top of inventory and stocking stores, and offered free delivery, no distributor necessary.
 I also offered to provide references from other retailers.